 The Headquarters of the German Naval Commander Channel Islands were originally established at La Collinette and La Porte Hotels.
 A decision was later taken to build permanent bunkers.
 The Signals Headquarters were operative from 1st February 1944 and handled all the radio signals traffic for the German Forces in the Channel Islands.

-The bunker has been restored and refitted by the Channel Island Occupation Society.
-It is open to the public.
+The bunker has been restored and refitted by the Channel Island Occupation Society and is now open to the public.
+More infomation can be found here.

 Address: St Jacques, St Peter Port